Introduction to the CDF detector and the particles we observe

 Some events may not be reconstructed properly.

-We need to determine these efficiencies and biases in order to obtain any physics results--this involves many studies using data samples and Monte Carlo simulations (what-if scenarios in which we generate supposed signal or background events and pass them through a computer-simulated detector to see what would have shown up).
+We need to determine these efficiencies and biases in order to obtain any physics results--this involves many studies using data samples and Monte Carlo simulations (what-if scenarios in which we generate supposed signal or background events and pass them through a computer-simulated detector to see what would have shown up). - What are the physics and detector backgrounds to the process we are studying?

 For each process we study, there are other processes which could give us events close to or even identical with the events from the desired process.